 The job market for social impact careers is diverse and growing.
 There are many factors to take into account when deciding what type of career to pursue, but students can be certain that they will have ample opportunity to explore and reflect on their career goals during their time at U-M.

 Below is a list of job titles held by a single, recently graduated class of MBA students.
-All of these students participated in one or more of the Center’s programs.
+All of these students participated in one or more of B+I’s programs.

 Principal – Unitus Impact Fund